 Since 2007, the Oak Ridge National Laboratory (ORNL) has been involved in data collection efforts involving an IBSS called the Smart Infrared Inspection System (SIRIS).
 Since 2007, testing has included proof of concept, pilot testing, and an extensive field operational test during which SIRIS was used to screen for vehicle brake, tire, and bearing defects in a real-world environment.
 Currently, ORNL is developing performance and test specifications for these types of systems.

-Findings from past research were used to develop a set of IBSS performance specifications that are “outcome-based” relative to the system’s ability to determine defects from a given group of real-world vehicles.
+Findings from past research were used to develop a set of IBSS performance specifications that were “outcome-based” relative to the system’s ability to determine defects from a given group of real-world vehicles.